arcus-azure/arcus.testing/docs/preview/03-Features/04-Azure/05-Messaging/02-eventhubs.md

 ## Temporary hub
 The `TemporaryEventHub` provides a solution when the integration test requires an Azure Event Hub during the test run.
 The test fixture creates a hub upon the setup of the fixture and deletes it again when the fixture disposes.

-> ✨ Only when the test fixture was responsible for creating the hub, will the fixture delete the hub upon disposal.
-This follows the 'clean environment' testing principle that describes that after the test run, the test should revert the state back to its original state.
+> ✨ When the test fixture was responsible for creating the hub, the fixture will delete the hub when the test disposes the fixture.
+This follows the 'clean environment' testing principle that describes that a test should revert the environment to its original state after the test has run.

 ```csharp
 using Arcus.Testing;